-One of the best ways to reduce your risk of cervicitis from sexually transmitted infections is to use condoms consistently and correctly each time you have sex.
-Condoms are very effective against the spread of sexually transmitted infections, such as gonorrhea and chlamydia, which can lead to cervicitis.
-Being in a long-term mutually monogamous relationship with an uninfected partner can also diminish your odds of a sexually transmitted infection.
+To reduce your risk of cervicitis from sexually transmitted infections, use condoms consistently and correctly each time you have sex.
+Condoms are very effective against the spread of STIs, such as gonorrhea and chlamydia, which can lead to cervicitis.
+Being in a long-term mutually monogamous relationship with an uninfected partner can also diminish your odds of a STI.

 - Klausner JD, et al., eds.
 Current Diagnosis & Treatment of Sexually Transmitted Diseases.
 New York, N.Y.: The McGraw-Hill Companies; 2007. http://accessmedicine.mhmedical.com/content.aspx?bookid=369&Sectionid=39914786.
 Accessed September 12, 2014.